We currently have 145 Member companies - 89 Members (including 13 Market Makers) and 56 Associates, located in more than 30 countries.

 Members of the LBMA can trade under the terms of the Terminal Markets Order (TMO).
 Within the UK, silver and non-investment gold remain under the scope of the TMO under an agreement reached between HM Revenue & Customs and the LBMA.
 This enables sales between a member and a non-member to be treated as zero-rated, provided the member retains effective physical control of the metal, or they ship it outside the UK on behalf of the non-member.
 These trading arrangements are often referred to as the "Black Box".

-Market Makers have the same rights as Ordinary members but also have the additional responsibility to quote bid and offer prices, to each other during the London business day, for agreed minimum quantities and tenors in both gold and silver.
+Market Makers have the same rights as Full members but also have the additional responsibility to quote bid and offer prices, to each other during the London business day, for agreed minimum quantities and tenors in both gold and silver.

 Products in which prices are quoted.

 The three products relevant to LBMA market making are Spot (S), Forwards (F) and Options (O).
-There are eleven LBMA Market Makers who provide the service in one, two or all three products.
+There are thirteen LBMA Market Makers who provide the service in one, two or all three products.
 They are required to make markets by quoting two way prices in both gold and silver to the other Market Makers in the same products.
 Market Makers offering spot, forwards and options are known as Full Market Makers and those providing only one or two of the products are known simply as Market Makers.

 Who are the LBMA Market Makers?